piotrSrednicki/chessRestApp/README.md

     - test_models file is tested by using command pytest
     - test_requests file is tested by running the file as it uses unittest
 - Static Typing was used
+- Code was formatted using black and tested with flake8